stephanie-finnigan/MP-tech-test/readme.md

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)
+	- React as I am learning this technology at the moment.
+After learning and using Angular for some time now, I wanted to take on a new challenge for frontend development.
+This technology is applicable within the Moonpig Group along with growing popularity in many other organisations.

 ## Request and Response Examples